buildpacks/rfcs/text/0000-app-image-extensions.md

 The `[process]` and `[[slices]]` tables can be used as normal.

-The following constraints will be enforced:
+The following constraint(s) will be enforced:
-* If a root buildpack is included in a `[[build.buildpacks]]` list in an app's `project.toml`, the build will fail.
 * If a user attempts to create a buildpackage including both root buildpacks and non-root buildpacks, the process will fail.

 # How it Works